cursorweb/AOC-Editor/README.md

 ## Caveats/Todos
 Right now, the `lib/` is a separate folder that's not in `public/`.
 Therefore, we can't access the util functions until after compilation.
 That means no script in `src/` can use them.
 There's no use for them other than in the editor which works, but a more 'better' solution is desired.

+Another todo is right now the only globally exported things are in `utils.ts` but `utils.ts` can only get so big before it becomes cluttery, and I also want to organize it.
+Therefore, we'll have to do something about that too soon.